Server data from the Official MCP Registry

 After a stamp reaches ANCHORED status, you can verify it with no network calls:

-import { getBundle, hashNodeBuffer } from "@tatastu/proof"
+import { getBundle, hashNodeBuffer } from "@tatastu/mark"

-import { verifyOffline } from "@tatastu/proof/verify/offline"
+import { verifyOffline } from "@tatastu/mark/verify/offline"

 import { readFile } from "node:fs/promises"